 - Heavy network traffic can slow a bus considerably

 - Each connector reduces the strength of the electrical signal

-- A cable crack or untied connector will results reflections and entire network will also stop
+- A cable crack or untied connector will result in reflections and the entire network will also stop

-- Increase in the number of computers will also decrease the speed of the network.
+- An increase in the number of computers will also decrease the speed of the network.